Drinking water fountains serve fresh, potable water around the city. These fountains are installed and maintained by the City and Park Board.

 Find a drinking water fountain in Vancouver

-During the summer months, we connect additional drinking fountains to our fresh water supply.
-These temporary fountains are placed in specific locations that benefit the elderly, very young, and people experiencing homelessness.
+During summer, we connect additional drinking fountains and handwashing stations to our fresh water supply.
+Each has a bottle filler on the side.
+Temporary fountains and stations are placed in specific locations that benefit the elderly, very young, and people experiencing homelessness.
+We remove temporary fountains and handwashing stations in winter to prevent equipment from freezing.

 Download the TapMap app